michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

     <source src="/videos/rev.mp4" class="center">
 </video>

+[^1]:
-[^1]: I resent having to explicitly state this: I do not require accommodations.
-There will come a day when that changes; however, I am thankfully not at that stage so far.
+    I resent having to explicitly state this: I do not require accommodations.

+    There will come a day when that changes; however, I am thankfully not at that point.
 Besides employing a massively sized cursor, humongous text, dark-mode, and blue-light blocking eyeglasses, I'm good.
-It'd be nice if I can commute home before nightfall due to my poor night vision.
+It'd be nice if I could commute home before nightfall due to my poor night vision.
 It'd also be nice if everybody understood I will regularly miss handshakes and fail to see somebody approaching me from the side.
+But these aren't dealbreakers.